kuldeepaher01/AutoPass-extension/README.md

 ## Contributions

 Contributions to the AutoPass project are welcome and greatly appreciated.
-If you are interested in contributing to the project, please refer to the [CONTRIBUTING.md](https://github.com/kuldeepaher01/AutoPass-extension/blob/main/CONTRIBUTING.md) file for more information.
+If you are interested in contributing to the project.

-## License

-The AutoPass extension is licensed under the MIT License.
-For more information, please refer to the [LICENSE.txt](https://github.com/kuldeepaher01/AutoPass-extension/blob/main/LICENSE.txt) file.

 Thank you for using AutoPass!